PeakIndicators/Getting-Started-On-Azure-ML/Documents/Installing_VS_Code.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/VS10.PNG)

-2. Create an empty folder called "hello",
+2. Create an empty folder called "hello".
 &nbsp;
-3. Navigate into it, and,
+3. Navigate into it.
 &nbsp;
 4. Open VS Code (`code`) in that folder (`.`) by entering the following commands: